jbuergel/Star-Saga-Automation/README.md

 Star-Saga-Automation
 ====================

 A python/Virtual Box based solution for running Star Saga using a Google Talk bot.
+When started, it will invoked a VirtualBox VM running Star Saga, allowing players to play the game remotely, sending commands through the Google Talk interface and seeing the results back on their chat window.
+There's also a Google Maps version of the game map included.

 The automation solution has a few parts.
 First is a Google Talk robot that responds to remote commands from authenticated users.
 It requires a config file in order to operate, which contains a list of users as well as